-NOAA's Coral Reef Conservation Program (CRCP) utilizes benthic mapping data to develop information on the condition of coral reef ecosystems to help inform science-based management decisions.
-They have identified a need to conduct a mapping data prioritization in shallow, coral reef areas within 0-40 meters within all seven US coral reef management jurisdictions (Figure 1).
+NOAA's Coral Reef Conservation Program (CRCP) uses benthic mapping data to develop information on the condition of coral reef ecosystems to help inform science-based management decisions.
+They have identified a need to conduct a mapping data prioritization in shallow, coral reef areas within 0–40 meters within all seven U.S. coral reef management jurisdictions (Figure 1).
 Results from this project will enable CRCP and partnering management agencies to identify priority locations for improved benthic mapping data.

 Why We Care

 Spatial information about the seafloor is critical for environmental decision-making by coastal management organizations.
 Coordination among local managers and researchers is needed to avoid duplicating efforts, raise awareness of available mapping data, and target new collections for the highest priority locations.
 The information provided by participants is an initial step that will help inform research and monitoring activities to address management needs and maximize opportunities to leverage and complement existing regional efforts.

 From FY21–23 NCCOS will build a digital inventory of relevant shallow water (up to 40 m) mapping datasets and conduct a data needs assessment for each of the CRCP jurisdictions: Puerto Rico, U.S. Virgin Islands, Hawaii, Florida, Guam, Commonwealth of Northern Mariana Islands, and American Samoa.
 In FY21, mapping priorities were completed for shallow coral reef areas surrounding Puerto Rico, U.S. Virgin Islands, and Florida.